iThinkiKhan/Stack-bot/README.md

 # Franken-bot (Frank)

 I decided to upgrade the brain and display (2.8in touch w/ SD card slot) of the StackChan to improve usability as a desk companion.
 I also wanted to use common, cheap/salvaged parts and 3d prints I could order from the local library.
+This is code is 100% original and shares no lines in common with the official firmware.

+**Software:**
+_I believe I have made considerable improvements to the stock firmware, such as removing the local speech processing in favor of sending a raw audio file to the LLM.
+There are many more, and I continue to improve it regularly.
+Please share your ideas for improvements!_

+   **OSv2.6**
+   -Working LLM response to audio!
+By far the most complex stack I've ever built.
+   -Automatic model selection put on hold after much API wrestling. (gemini-flash-latest).
+   -Added local database of randomized prompts and local database in case of LLM failure. (redacted from code section OS2.6)

+   **OSv2.5 'Frank'**

+   -Fixed dynamic driver handling - automatic handling had many bugs, mostly pointer resolution after automatic delete of     previous driver
+   -Smoothed audio - fixed a looping issue that caused audio stutter, added 100KB buffer in PSRAM for audio to address latency, forced mono mode
+   -Auto-Model Select - Frank will now look at available Gemini models and choose the best one for him. _NOT ABLE TO USE TEXT TO SPEECH MODELS YET_
+   -Changed name from Stack-bot to Franken-bot.
+Codename 'Frank'

+   **OSv2-multithreading**

+   My first working RTOS for the system which incorporates all the sensors.
+I am not a coder, but Gemini sure is.
+I ended up doing multithreading and some clever memory management (my first stack overflow!) to handle some of the larger functions without crashing the rather small default esp32 void loop.
+To that end, I spawned two dedicated FreeRTOS tasks with explicit memory allocation. brainTask exclusively handles AI, SSL and JSON processing with a 40KB stack. robotTask handles the I/O and provides 20KB.
+Void loop was then left empty.
+I also implemented dynamic driver swapping, which uninstalls the mic or speaker driver before installing the other.
+The global JSON buffers were moved to heap memory as well, since the buffers get massive.
+There are tons of other bug fixes, like properly sharing the buses, but this is confirmed working with everyhting except the SD card.
+Serves mostly as a proof of concept and launching off point - code is above under OSv2 - multithreading.

 **Hardware**